 During the current crisis with the coronavirus outbreak, we are now running the majority of our regular meetings online using Zoom.
 If you are personally known to one or more of us, then you are more than welcome to join us on a Sunday morning.
 To do so, please either contact someone from our congregation or go to the Registration Page.
-If you cannot join us however, the sermons will be recorded and made available on the web site in the usual way.
+If you cannot join us however, the ministry messages will be recorded and made available on the web site in the usual way.

 In order to use the facility, you will need to install the Zoom app beforehand by the appropriate method from the following list.
 You do not need your own Zoom account.